Tom-Nagy/walking-around/README.md

 The [color scheme](assets/images/colors.png) of the website has been extracted from a picture using [Adobe Color](https://color.adobe.com/create/image) and swatches are said to be color blind safe by the same website using the [accessibility tool](https://color.adobe.com/create/color-accessibility).
 The colors use are as follow : #84A9D9 / #C4DDF2 / #717334 / #736640 / #BF9075.
 An Orange shade (#C7530F) is used for links.
-It is distinctive and with a good contrast.
+A off white (#FAFAFA) is used for font color.
+They are distinctive and with a good contrast.

 #### Images